andgineer/goodreads-export/docs/README.md

 The application use jinja templates that you can modify.
 Use `init` command to copy built-in templates to some folder and modify them.

+In `regex.toml` are specified regexes to extract data from file.

 ### Installation

     pip install goodreads-export